Odysseas Angelis: Early career

-Under the Junta
+Under the Papadopoulos Dictatorship

 After the establishment of the military regime, he was appointed Chief of the Army General Staff on 22 April 1967.
 He was responsible, at least officially, for the Army Decree Nr.
 13, which banned the musical works of Mikis Theodorakis.
 On 21 April 1967 Angelis passed a series of laws limiting protest, including a ban on public gatherings of more than five people, a ban on all private gatherings of a political nature, a ban on propaganda against the generals and a ban on civilians holding guns.

-During the failed royal counter-coup of 13 December 1967, Angelis remained loyal to the junta, and assumed, in addition to his post as head of the army, the position of Chief of the Hellenic National Defence General Staff.
+During the failed royal counter-coup of 13 December 1967, Angelis remained loyal to Papadopoulos, and assumed, in addition to his post as head of the army, the position of Chief of the Hellenic National Defence General Staff.
 On 19 December 1968, he assumed command of the newly formed Armed Forces Headquarters (Αρχηγείο Ενόπλων Δυνάμεων).
 He was promoted to full General in 1970, and retired from the army on 16 August 1973.

-Personally loyal to junta principal Georgios Papadopoulos, Angelis was chosen by the latter as his Vice President when he abolished the monarchy and declared Greece a Presidential Republic on 1 June 1973.
+Personally loyal to Georgios Papadopoulos, Angelis was chosen by the latter as his Vice President during the planned transition to democratisation.
+Greece was declared a Presidential Republic on the first of June 1973 and, following a referendum which took place on 29 July 1973, Papadopoulos got sworn in as President and Angelis as Vice President.
 Angelis served in this post until 25 November 1973, when Papadopoulos lost power to a hardliner coup.